instaloader/instaloader/docs/codesnippets.rst

 Only one Post per User
 ----------------------

-To download only the one most recent post from each user, this snippet creates a :class:`set` that contains the users of which a post has already been downloaded.
-While iterating the posts, it checks whether the post's owner already is in the set.
+To download only the single most recent post per user within a hashtag feed, this snippet uses a :class:`set` that contains the users of whom a post has already been downloaded.
+For each post, it checks whether the post's creator is already contained in that set.
 If not, the post is downloaded from Instagram and the user is added to that set.

 .. literalinclude:: codesnippets/113_only_one_per_user.py